 004223 - W20

-Early Booking Bonus: Make a new booking on this 2020 cruise departure by January 18, 2019 and save 10% on your basic, double occupancy berth price (see tour notes for details).
+2020 sailings, save 15% for bookings made by October 31, 2019.
+(See Tour Notes for details).
 This expedition by ship around Newfoundland is ideal to highlight the island’s charm and geographic diversity, which are best appreciated when visiting by sea!
 A stop at the French island of Saint-Pierre caps off the adventure.

 - Explore historic and colourful St. John’s